-- Standard 6.11.
 Patients must be offered a follow-up assessment to confirm absence of ongoing pregnancy.
-Confirmation can be established by ultrasonography, hCG testing, physical exam, or other evaluation in the office, by telephone, or electronic communication.(32, 33) - Recommendation 6.11.1.
-Follow-up evaluation should be scheduled within 14 days after starting medication abortion.(2) - Recommendation 6.11.2.
-High-sensitivity urine hCG testing should not be checked within four weeks of medication abortion.(34) - Option 6.11.2.1.
-Multi-level or low-sensitivity urine pregnancy tests may be used.(35-38) - Recommendation 6.11.3.
-Endometrial thickness should not be used to guide management after medication abortion.(39, 40) - Recommendation 6.11.4.
-Prolonged courses of misoprostol should not be given routinely to improve success.(41) - Option 6.11.4.1.
-Additional doses of misoprostol with or without mifepristone may be given for persistent gestational sac or continuing pregnancy.(27, 42)

-Standard 6.12.
+Confirmation can be established by ultrasonography, hCG testing, physical exam, or self-assessment.(34, 35)

+For people who do not want further contact with the health care provider, selfassessment of abortion outcomes may be used.

+High-sensitivity urine hCG testing should not be checked within four weeks of medication abortion.(36)

+Option 6.12.2.1 Multi-level or low-sensitivity urine pregnancy tests may be used.(37-39)

+Endometrial thickness should not be used to guide management after medication abortion.(41, 42)

+Recommendation 6.12.4 Prolonged courses of misoprostol should not be given routinely to improve success.(43)

+Option 6.12.4.1 Additional doses of misoprostol with or without mifepristone may be given for persistent gestational sac or continuing pregnancy.(29, 44)

 Medications dispensed and prescribed must be documented.